Last updated October 24th, 2021.

-Stocks are usually the first asset class that comes to mind when talking about “investments”.
+Stocks are usually the first asset class which comes to mind when talking about investments.

-They’re also the most common way for people to invest abroad.
-Global real estate and private equity are just too complicated for some buyers.
+Buying stocks is also the most common method of offshore investment.
+Global real estate and private equity opportunities are just too complicated for some though.

-But frontier markets usually do not have stocks.
-These unexplored nations boast high returns, yet might not be developed enough to the point where they have a public equity market or the infrastructure required to host one.
+These unexplored nations are on a rapid growth trajectory, yet might not be developed enough to the point where they’ve built up the infrastructure required to host a public equity market.

 That’s not necessarily a bad thing.
 In fact, it’s part of the appeal of investing in frontier markets.
-More opportunities exist in nations that haven’t been swarmed by capital from Goldman Sachs and other institutional investors.
+More opportunities exist in nations that aren’t swarmed by capital from Goldman Sachs and other institutional investors.

-With all that said, below are some frontier markets in Asia that do have stock exchanges.
+Below are several frontier markets in Asia that do have fully-functioning stock exchanges.
 They may require you to hop on a plane and personally visit a branch to open a brokerage account.
-Determined investors benefit from barriers to entry though.
+Regardless, a determined investor can benefit from entry barriers.

 Stocks in Mongolia